erpnext-apps/alfarsi_erpnext/README.md

 A custom app for Alfarsi International.
 This app contains:

 ## Quick Order
+> This feature is ony available after login
+> It works on Item Code input (from the Item master)

 <details>
   <summary>Quick Order let's you quickly add regularly shopped items to cart from a popup.</summary>